teamtam/teamtam.github.io/_drafts/2017-11-10-being-done-transcends-agile.md

 Beyond the advocacy of software quality and the social contracts of a team, a typically overlooked aspect of not having a clear DoD is the impact on estimation.
 The key input for the planning phase of a traditional project management approach is of course a breakdown of tasks with corresponding estimates of times to deliver each one.
 Yet without a clear understanding and consensus of what being _done_ means, not just within a delivery team but even including the wider business, how can an estimate and therefore a project plan be arrived at with any sort of accuracy?

-As a case in point, on a recent project I was on where there was no clear DoD, a developer claimed he was _done_ after 2 days on a task which was estimated at 4 days.
-However, in this case, not only was the code written in a manner which made it difficult to unit test, it also caused several regressions which became apparent as soon as the release made it into a test environment, long after it was declared _done_.
-Imagine if this developer was the sole source of estimates on the project plan?
+As a case in point, on a recent project I was on where there was no clear DoD, a developer claimed he was "done" after 2 days on a task which was estimated at 4 days.
+However, in this case, not only was the code written in a manner which made it difficult to test, it also caused several regressions which became apparent as soon as the release made it into a test environment, long after it was declared "done".
+Imagine if this developer was the sole source of estimates for the project plan?

 ### 4. Communication